< Back to Articles

 If you are interested in historical authenticity and are willing to adjust to a more nuanced tone, unvarnished gut strings offer a more vibrant and open sound.
 If you prefer a little more durability and stability from your string — along with a smoother feel and slightly more refined, controlled tone — varnished gut strings may be a better choice for you.

-Overall, varnished gut strings provide a trade-off between protection and a slightly more mellow tone, while plain gut strings offer a more open sound with increased vulnerability to the environment and wear.
+Overall, varnished gut strings provide a trade-off between protection and a slightly more mellow tone, while plain gut strings offer a more open sound with greater environmental vulnerability.